Maius

-Maius or mensis Maius (May) was the third month of the ancient Roman calendar, following Aprilis (April) and preceding Iunius (June).
+Maius or mensis Maius (May) was the fifth month of the ancient Roman calendar in the classical period, following Aprilis (April) and preceding Iunius (June).
 On the oldest Roman calendar that had begun with March, it was the third of ten months in the year.
 May had 31 days.

 The Romans considered May an infelicitous month.
 Although it began with one of the most notoriously licentious holidays of the Roman calendar, the Games of Flora (Ludi Florae), the middle of the month was devoted to propitiating the lemures, the restless shades of the dead.

 Dates

 The Romans did not number days of a month sequentially from the 1st through the last day.
 Instead, they counted back from the three fixed points of the month: the Nones (5th or 7th, depending on the length of the month), the Ides (13th or 15th), and the Kalends (1st) of the following month.
 Thus the last day of May was the pridie Kalendas Iunias, "day before the Kalends of June".
 Roman counting was inclusive; May 9 was ante diem VII Idūs Maias, "the 7th day before the Ides (15th) of May," usually abbreviated a.d.
 VII Id.
 Mai. (or with the a.d. omitted altogether); May 23 was X Kal.
 Iun., "the 10th day before the Kalends of June."

 On the calendar of the Roman Republic and early Principate, each day was marked with a letter to denote its religiously lawful status.
 In May, these were: